 To make a variable hidden:

-These values will still appear in the Results Page for analysis.
+These values will still appear in the Submission table for analysis.

 Variables can contain: